ndless-nspire/nsptools-history/Ndless/branches/v1.1/doc/ReadMe.txt

       with the ClickPad keypad: Home+Enter+P then ON with the TouchPad keypad: Doc+Enter+EE then ON
   * Select '2' to uninstall the current OS.
 Reinstall it when asked to.

 - If the Ndless Installer is lost in is installation sequence, or the USB connection is lost, restart the installer.
 Ndless may then get installed before the end of the second sequence, but this shouldn't be a problem.

+- If you still can't install Ndless after multiple attempts, enable the diagnostic mode of the installer and send a problem report:
+  * Edit install-ndless.bat.
+Replace "set DIAG=false" by "set DIAG=true" on the third line
+  * Follow the installation procedure
+  * At the end of the installation procedure, once an error is reported by the installer, send the file "diag.log.0" to the development team (see below) with any information that could be useful (content of the installer window, computer OS used, version of ComputerLink, TI-Nspire model, ...).
+We will try not help without any guarantee.

 - If running an executable from the documents screen displays the following message:
   "Sorry.
 Could not open document 'xxx.tns'", Ndless has not been correctly installed.
   Run the installer again.